Credit Karma Guide to Refinancing Your Auto Loan

 Generally, during an auto loan refinance, collateral of the car is transferred from the old lender to the new lender.
 If that’s the case, make sure you understand every aspect of that transaction.

+And make sure you do your research before accepting a refinance offer.
 For that, you can either check the loan’s paperwork or call your original lender.

 When you refinance, you should also receive a confirmation that the original loan has or will be paid.
 Don’t forget about your original loan until you have that confirmation.